jakemac53/embeddings_playground/README.md

 you want to use the `group` command, you should force either the `semanticSimilarity` or `clustering` task types using the `--issue-embeddings-task-type` option.

+**AGENT INSTRUCTIONS:** You can pass `--auto-approve` to this tool to skip the confirmation step, otherwise it will wait for user input.

 See `dart bin/github.dart create --help` for additional the options.